601 NW Wall St., www.deschuteslibrary.org, Denise at 541-350-8039.

 59800 S Hwy.
 97, www.highdesertmuseum.org, 541-382-4754.

-Woven With Tradition includes bags from the High Desert Museum’s Doris Swayze Bounds collection, as well as a glimpse into Arlene Schnitzer’s personal collection of beaded bags.
-The exhibit runs through March 2 in the Brooks Gallery.
-Wildlife Forensics: Detection and Discovery in the Animal World; in this hands-on exhibit Museum visitors will step into the shoes of a forensic expert investigating the case of a cougar killing.
+Wildlife Forensics: Detection and Discovery in the Animal World at the High Desert Museum.
+In this hands-on exhibit, Museum visitors will step into the shoes of a forensic expert investigating the case of a cougar killing.
 They will study the scene of the crime, gather clues, conduct lab analysis and present their solution for “whodunit.”
+Thru June 8.

 Partners in Care Arts & Care Gallery